-- (a) the date and time of the communication in which the disclosure is made; - (b) the grounds in support of the lawyer's decision to communicate the information, including the harm intended to be prevented, the identity of the person who prompted communication of the information as well as the identity of the person or group of persons exposed to the harm; and - (c) the content of the communication, the method of communication used and the identity of the person to whom the communication was made.

-3.3-4 If it is alleged that a lawyer or the lawyer's associates, employees, students or others engaged under contract with the lawyer or with the firm of the lawyer:

-- (a) have committed a criminal offence involving a client's affairs; - (b) are civilly liable with respect to a matter involving a client's affairs; - (c) have committed acts of professional negligence; or - (d) have engaged in acts of professional misconduct or conduct unbecoming a lawyer, the lawyer may disclose confidential information in order to defend against the allegations, but must not disclose more information than is required.
+- (a) the date and time of the communication in which the disclosure is made; - (b) the grounds in support of the lawyer's decision to communicate the information, including the harm intended to be prevented, the identity of the person who prompted communication of the information as well as the identity of the person or group of persons exposed to the harm; and - (c) the content of the communication, the method of communication used and the identity of the person to whom the communication was made. - 3.3-4 If it is alleged that a lawyer or the lawyer's associates or employees: - (a) have committed a criminal offence involving a client's affairs; - (b) are civilly liable with respect to a matter involving a client's affairs; - (c) have committed acts of professional negligence; or - (d) have engaged in acts of professional misconduct or conduct unbecoming a lawyer, the lawyer may disclose confidential information in order to defend against the allegations, but must not disclose more information than is required.